grnet/synnefo/docs/admin-guide.rst

 .. code-block:: console

-  $ snf-manage reconcile --fix-all
+  $ snf-manage reconcile-servers --fix-all

-Please see ``snf-manage reconcile --help`` for all the details.
+Please see ``snf-manage reconcile-servers --help`` for all the details.

 Reconciling Networks